DBDXSS/ScholarDock/README.md

 3. **Database Errors**
    - Ensure the `data` directory exists and has write permissions
    - Check database connection string in configuration

+4. **PDF Download Issues**
+   - Ensure the `downloads` directory exists and has write permissions
+   - Check network connectivity for PDF access
+   - Some PDFs may not be publicly accessible

 ## 🤝 Contributing